arangoml/networkx-adapter/README.md

 ]
 adb_g = adbnx_adapter.networkx_to_arangodb("Grid", nx_g, edge_definitions)

-# 2.2: NetworkX Heterogeneous graph to ArangoDB with ArangoDB-formatted node IDs
+# 2.2: NetworkX Heterogeneous graph to ArangoDB with ArangoDB node IDs
 edges = []
 for i in range(1, 101):
     for j in range(1, 101):